shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

-# Documentation System
+# Documentation Workflow

+**Last Updated:** May 15, 2025
+**Author:** Shanta
+**Status:** Active

 ## Overview

 The Comserv Documentation System provides a structured way to organize, categorize, and display documentation files for different user roles and sites.
-The system automatically scans the documentation directory, categorizes files based on their location and content, and presents them in an organized interface.

-## Features

-- **Role-Based Access Control**: Documentation is filtered based on user roles, ensuring users only see documentation relevant to their permissions.
-- **Site-Specific Documentation**: Support for site-specific documentation that is only shown when viewing the relevant site.
-- **Categorized Documentation**: Documentation is automatically categorized into sections like User Guides, Tutorials, Admin Guides, etc.
-- **File Type Support**: Supports multiple file types including Markdown (.md), Template Toolkit (.tt), HTML (.html), and plain text (.txt).
-- **Alphabetical Sorting**: All documentation is displayed in alphabetical order by title.
-- **Tabbed Interface**: Documentation can be filtered by file type using a tabbed interface.
+This document outlines the workflow for creating, updating, and maintaining documentation in the system.

 ## Documentation Structure